HeXuPKU/SPAGRM.github.io/docs/Step 1b Quantitative+binary traits.md

 # Binary traits

 We can use a logistic regression to fit the null model for binary traits.
+That is ignoring random effects in mixed models.
 Or we can use a generalized linear mixed model to fit the null model and obtain residuals.

 ## Logistic regression